Donation of fish trap collection

 A new home for over 100 different fishing traps and implements

 After leaving Thailand for an assignment in China it was difficult to find the right place for my fish trap collection.
 Originally, I wanted to open up some kind of museum in Austria, but this proved not to be practical.
-I therefore stored all traps, nets, spear heads and whatever at a Thai friend house in Bangkok.
+I therefore stored all traps, nets, spearheads, and whatever at a Thai friend’s house in Bangkok.
 This collection took up a whole room.
 Chock-bloc full.
 I therefore decided to donate the whole collection to an institute in Thailand.
-They should make use of it by comparing the various styles and detailed designs.
+They should use it by comparing the various styles and detailed designs.

 Setthaburt Bumphen School, Minburi

-At the end I decided to donate it to a High-School in Minburi, a town outside Bangkok to the east.
+In the end, I decided to donate it to a high school in Minburi, a town outside Bangkok to the east.
 Minburi is a Muslim enclave amongst a sea of Buddhists.
-These people were shifted by King Chulalongkorn in the second half of 19th century from the deep South to the heartland of Thailand.
+These people were shifted by King Chulalongkorn in the second half of the 19th century from the deep South to the heartland of Thailand.
 The same number of Buddhists were sent reciprocally to settle in the South.
-King Chulalongkorn wanted to equalize the population structure in his kingdom and promote understanding amongst the various religions.
+King Chulalongkorn wanted to equalize the population structure in his kingdom and promote understanding among the various religions.
 150 years later we have to recognize that his plan did not fully work out.
-At the deep South Buddhists are the target of religious terror and in the kingdoms Center, Muslims are very marginalized, on the lowest rungs of the social ladder and most of them are poor.
+In the deep South Buddhists are the target of religious terror and in the Kingdom Center, Muslims are very marginalized, on the lowest rungs of the social ladder and most of them are poor.
 But they like fishing.

-I therefore thought, lets show them fishing traps, nets and spear heads from Thailand, Malaysia, Indonesia, Philippines, Cambodia, and Japan and maybe they find a foreign idea, which could also work for them.
+I therefore thought, let’s show them fishing traps, nets, and spearheads from Thailand, Malaysia, Indonesia, Philippines, Cambodia, and Japan, and maybe they find a foreign idea, that could also work for them.
 Mrs. Supitcha, my former F&A Manager in Thailand handed over the collection, as I already was stationed in China.

-Her email to me after donating the fishing implements read as follows:
+Her email to me after donating the fishing implements read as follows (I left her original wording):

-Dear Khun Kurt, Last Saturday, we donated your fishing baskets collection to Setthaburt Bumphen School, Minburi, as you instructed.
+Last Saturday, we donated your fishing baskets collection to Setthaburt Bumphen School, Minburi, as you instructed.
 They are very exciting and appreciated to your collection.
 The headmaster came to receive by himself .
 They will set up at the museum and send the photos to you.
 They passed the big thankfulness to you.
-I send you some pictures.
-Please be notice that the picture no. DSC02798 is an antiques museum place, not including the pretty model ,na ka ;-), Best Regards, Supitcha

 Lessons learned by donating my fish trap collection

-• Fishing traps and -implements I regard as living things.
-They should serve people by either providing food or as studying materials.
+• I regard fishing traps and -implements as living things.
+They should serve people by either providing food or as study materials.

-• It’s a great pleasure to donate useful things to people who can make use of it.
+• It was a great pleasure to donate useful items to people who hopefully will make use of them.